svlieffe/aves/README.md

 * Current Functionalities

 Navigation to hotspots on earth surface.
 Selecting a hotspot brings up a slideshow.
-Slides can be JPG or html (no navigation implemented).
+Slides can be JPG or html (no navigation implemented in browser).

 * Using Aves